The 4 Week Half Marathon Training Plan + Complete Guide

 It can take a couple of weeks for the positive physiological adaptations of your running workouts to manifest.

-Therefore, if you jump into a 4 week half marathon training plan with limited fitness and hope to compress your training into just one month, your body won’t be able to adapt fully and may not be race ready when it comes time to pin on your race bib.
+Therefore, if you jump into a 4 week half marathon training plan with limited fitness and hope to compress your training into just one month, your body won’t be able to adapt fully and may not be ready come race day.

-Our 4 week half training plan is mostly just a tuneup to sharpen you for a good half marathon, so you should be running at least 25 miles per week with a long run of 10 miles or 30+ miles per week with a long run of 8-9 miles before starting it.
+Our 4 week half training plan is mostly just a tuneup to sharpen you for a good half marathon.
+Therefore, you should be running at least 25 miles per week with a long run of 10 miles or 30+ miles per week with a long run of 8-9 miles before starting it.

 A track.